-1. Walk with Lions (Antelope Park, Zimbabwe)
+1. Volunteering in Africa - Walk with Lions

-Make sure you book in for a stay at this place because you will need a few days to really enjoy all that is on offer.
-Luckily there is a range of accommodation options from camping right through to private bungalows to cater for all budgets and comfort levels.
+There are a range of accommodation options from camping right through to private bungalows to cater for all budgets and comfort levels.

 Located just 60 kilometres from Chiang Mai in Thailand’s north, the Elephant Nature Park is a refuge for rescued Asian elephants as well as a designated rainforest regeneration area.
 Unbeknown to many tourists the trade of elephants for tourist entertainment is pretty rife throughout Thailand and doesn’t always mean that the elephants are treated humanely or with due care.